Last Updated on January 22, 2024 by Allison Lancaster

-With Father’s Day coming up, I have seen a lot of posts on dads…what they mean to us, what gifts to get them, how to give them a special Father’s Day, etc. This Father’s Day is very special to me and our family, it is my husband’s first Father’s Day as a dad and my dad’s first Father’s Day as a grandpa.
-My dad has always been a huge influence in my life, but in the past year, my appreciation for him has grown to an entirely new level.
+With Father’s Day coming up, I have seen a lot of posts on dads…what they mean to us, what gifts to get them, how to give them a special Father’s Day, etc. My dad has always been a huge influence in my life, but in the past few years, my appreciation for him has grown to an entirely new level.
 My dad has taught me so much about Christianity, life, family, responsibility, hard work, relationships and more, that it is difficult to nail down just 3 Things My Dad Taught Me.

 little lot too impatient.
 My dad is one of the most patient people I know.
 It takes a lot to get him upset, and even then, there are very few times that I ever remember him raising his voice or getting angry.
 Lord knows, he was patient with me growing up.
 He let me make my own decisions, within reason, and even if he knew they were wrong decisions, he was there supporting me each step of the way.
 As I am getting older and have a little one of my own, I am *trying* to be more patient.
 I am trying to take dad’s lead and not let things upset me, unless they are really worth getting upset about.